R Code Snippets

 plot(predict(iris.pca))

-from PCA.
-This is achieved by the first line of the code and calling prcomp
+For the Iris data set, it is necessary to exclude the categorical attribute Species from PCA.
+This is achieved by the first line of the code and calling prcomp with iris[,-species] instead of iris.

-, mean that z-score standardization is carried out for each attribute before applying PCA.
+The parameter settings center=T, scale=T, where T is just a short form of TRUE, mean that z-score standardization is carried out for each attribute before applying PCA.

-can be applied in the above-described way to obtain the transformed data from which the PCA was computed.
-If the computed PCA transformation should be applied to another data set x
+The function predict can be applied in the above-described way to obtain the transformed data from which the PCA was computed.
+If the computed PCA transformation should be applied to another data set x, this can be achieved by

 predict(iris.pca,newdata=x)

-must have the same number of columns as the data set from which the PCA has been computed.
-In this case, x
+where x must have the same number of columns as the data set from which the PCA has been computed.
+In this case, x must have four columns which must be numerical. predict will compute the full transformation, so that the above command will also yield transformed data with four columns.

 Multidimensional Scaling

-which is not included in the standard version of R and needs installing.
+Book reference: Chapter 4.3.2.3, page 53MDS requires the library MASS which is not included in the standard version of R and needs installing.
 First, a distance matrix is needed for MDS.
 Identical objects leading to zero distances are not admitted.
 Therefore, if there are identical objects in a data set, all copies of the same object except one must be removed.
 In the Iris data set, there is only one pair of identical objects, so that one of them needs to be removed.
-The Species
+The Species is not a numerical attribute and will be ignored for the distance.

 library(MASS)